North Otago: History and economy

-The area aspired to provincial status in the 19th century, but never attained this.
+The area aspired to provincial status in the 19th century, but never attained it.
 Most of its territory belonged to the Waitaki County, and today is officially part of the Waitaki District.
 Some sense of regional identity survives in support of sport, notably the North Otago rugby team.
-In recent years the northwestern part of the area, including the towns of Omarama, Otematata, Kurow, and Duntroon have officially become part of Canterbury region, testing this sense of identity and raising the ire of many locals.
+In 1989, the northwestern part of the area, including the towns of Omarama, Otematata, Kurow, and Duntroon, officially became part of Canterbury region, testing this sense of identity and raising the ire of many locals.

 The rolling, tussock-clad hill country of North Otago provides the important agricultural base, originally through sheep-farming but now largely superseded by dairy.
 The generation of hydro-electricity in the Waitaki Valley has also drawn attention to the area (see Project Aqua), and tourism has grown in recent years.